evant/retain-state/README.md

 ## Usage

 You obtain an instance of `LoaderManager` using retain-state to retain it, then you initilize one or more loaders with callbacks.
-Finnally you use the methods `start()`, `stop()`, and `restart()` on the loader to load the data.
+Finnally you use the methods `start()` or `restart()` on the loader to load the data and `cancel()` to cancel it.
 The callbacks will automatically re-deliver the correct results on a configuration change.
+Note: you do have to do a little cleanup when your Activity is destroyed to detach the callbacks.

 ```java
 public class MainActivity extends BaseActivity {